-Given the pass-through structure, there is a direct connection between borrowers' choice of loan type and the bonds issued to fund it.
+Given the pass-through structure, there is a direct connection between borrowers' choice of loan type and the funding bonds.
 However, loans subject to refinancing generally have longer maturities than the funding bonds, and the interest rate and spread risk is borne by borrowers.
 Loan payments are reset reflecting the yields or spreads achieved at refinancing.

-Loans funded by short-term fixed-rate bullets account for about 39% of DLR Kredit's total lending, and money market-linked floaters fund another 38% of total lending.
+Loans funded by short-term fixed-rate bullets account for about 35% of DLR Kredit's total lending, and money market-linked floaters fund another 37% of total lending.